the-teachingRSE-project/competencies/competencies.md

 They enable researchers to collect and process ever-increasing amounts of data, simulate a wide range of physical phenomena across previously unexplored scales of the universe, and discover previously inconceivably complex structures in nature and societies via \ac{ML}.
-This prevalence of computation in research means that digital skills are now required by researchers at all career levels, and in fields significantly beyond those that would previously have been expected.
+This prevalence of computation and digitally-aided data analysis in research means that digital skills are now required by researchers at all career levels, and in fields significantly beyond those that would previously have been expected.